SciML/Catalyst.jl/docs/src/tutorials/bifurcation_diagrams.md

 in `oprob.p` of our bifurcation parameter, `:S`, and the index in `oprob.u0` of the variable we wish to plot, `:X`.
 We calculate these as
 ```@example ex1
-# get S and X as a symbolic variables
+# get S and X as symbolic variables
 @unpack S, X = rn

 # find their indices in oprob.p and oprob.u0 respectively